 - Have the enthusiasm and willingness and ability to provide necessary time and energy to the responsibilities and duties described with a positive and professional attitude.

 - Have a continued commitment to professional development and advancing the education mission of ALA; have an understanding of the issues relevant to the education of legal management professionals.

-- Have the ability to collaborate and fully engage with Team members.
+- Have the ability to collaborate and fully engage with Regional Leadership Team members.

-- Have the ability to develop and maintain positive partnerships with ALA Members at all levels of the organization as well as Business Partners.
+- Have the ability to develop and maintain positive and supportive relationships with chapter leaders, ALA members and Business Partners.

 - Have the ability to develop and maintain positive relations with ALA Headquarters Staff.